Smartphone Tech in 2013: Processing Power Starts to Take a Backstage

 What has been more impressive are the gains in the battery life (Samsung Galaxy S III and Apple iPhone 5) and improved displays (Samsung Galaxy Nexus, Samsung Galaxy S III and Apple iPhone 5).
 When it comes time to upgrade, where I really want more speed is in terms of data.
 LTE for my next phone is a much have for me.

-The Sony Xperia V won't beat the Google Nexus 4 in benchmarks,
+The Sony Xperia V won't beat the Google Nexus 4 in benchmarks, but it does have a better camera and internet connectivity. |

-Newer smartphones do need more power, but that is really in terms of GPU power to run the higher resolution displays which we are seeing in upcoming handsets
+Newer smartphones do need more power, but that is really in terms of GPU power to run the higher resolution displays which we are seeing in upcoming handsets.

 Dual core and quad core processing are nice marketing tools.
 For most of 2012, manufacturers showed off benchmarks, but did not highlight new productive apps which take advantage of the additional speed.
 Really all this power adds very little to in terms of actual productivity.
 Display quality, battery life, software support, the quality of the camera and connectivity features will be more relevant to the buyer in 2013.